-The Open Organization is a community-driven project dedicated to exploring how open principles change the ways we work, manage, and lead.
+The Open Organization is a community-driven project leading a global conversation about the ways open principles change how people work, manage, and lead.

-Our community members study and share strategies for building organizational cultures on principles like transparency, adaptability, collaboration, inclusivity, and community.
+Our community members generate knowledge and share strategies for building organizational cultures on principles like transparency, adaptability, collaboration, inclusivity, and community.

 We’re committed to:

-- Helping.
-We’re a trusted resource for anyone interested in leveraging the power of open principles to improve their organizations.
+- Empowering.
+We offer our expertise to anyone interested in leveraging the power of open principles to improve their organizations.

 - Translating.
 We explain community-specific vocabularies to general audiences seeking to understand the benefits of an open approach to management and leadership.